AliDvlpr/Django_Store/README.md

 # Simple_Store
-a simple store backend created with django, drf and ...
+A simple store backend created with Django, DRF, and ...

-# How to run:
+## How to Run
-1 clone the repository and pull it to your host / vps 2 run "pip install requirements"
+1. Clone the repository and pull it to your host/VPS.
+2. Run `pip install -r requirements.txt`.
-3 config your database in storefront/settings.py ( Best options: Postgresql, Mysql, ... )
+3. Configure your database in `storefront/settings.py`.
+(Best options: PostgreSQL, MySQL, ...)
-4 run "python manage.py migrate"
+4. Run `python manage.py migrate`.
-5 run the project using one of these: server     : "gunicorn --workers=6 --bind 0.0.0.0:3000 storefront.wsgi"
+5. Run the project using one of these:
- localhost: : "python manage.py runserver"
+   - Server: `gunicorn --workers=6 --bind 0.0.0.0:3000 storefront.wsgi`.
+   - Localhost: `python manage.py runserver`.